Key Takeaways

 Step 3: Check for endorsements.
 Review any endorsements or riders attached to the policy, particularly anything titled "non-stacking" or "limit of coverage."
 Check whether you signed a specific anti-stacking form.

 Step 4: Compare premiums to limits.
-If separate premiums were charged for each vehicle's UM/UIM coverage but the policy caps your recovery at a single vehicle's limit, you have a potential stacking argument.
-You paid for three sets of coverage; you should be entitled to three sets of limits.
+If separate premiums were charged for each vehicle's UM/UIM coverage but the policy caps your recovery at a single vehicle's limit, you may have a stacking issue worth reviewing.
+The premium history matters, but it is not the only document.

-Step 5: Calculate your stacked total.
-Add up the per-vehicle UM/UIM limits across all vehicles on your policy.
-For a three-vehicle policy with $100,000 per person per vehicle, the stacked total is $300,000 per person.
+Step 5: Calculate the possible stacked total.
+Add up the per-vehicle UM/UIM limits across all vehicles on your policy so you understand the coverage question.
+For a three-vehicle policy with $100,000 per person per vehicle, the possible stacked total is $300,000 per person if stacking applies.

 This analysis can also extend to other household members' policies.
 If your spouse has a separate auto policy with UM/UIM coverage, and you're a covered person under their policy, inter-policy stacking may further increase the total coverage available to you.